 1. Target relevant keywords

-To improve SEO on Shopify, start by targeting relevant keywords.
+If you read our guide on how to sell on Shopify, then you know to improve SEO on Shopify, target relevant keywords.
 Keywords determine where your site appears in search results.
 You need to optimize your site for applicable key terms to help you appear in the right search results and drive interested traffic.